Justype/bioinformatics/tips/bio-on-vps.md

 ## Custom Domain

-You will need an own domain here. or You can register a free subdomain on those website like https://changeip.com.
+You will need an own domain here. or You can register a free subdomain on those website like [ChangeIP.com](https://www.changeip.com/dns.php) (CLAIM FREE DYNAMIC DNS, you can claim multiple domains here).

 ### Change Firewall Settings